Australian Diamond Portfolio makes certain the authenticity of any diamond purchased is verified.

 The Argyle Pink Diamonds Gem Identification & Authenticity Document is a report issued directly from the mine, delivering with it a guarantee on the chain of custody from the mine to the point of purchase, denoting that the gem has always been in the care of Argyle Pink Diamonds and its trusted trade partners.

-In addition, each Argyle diamond over fifteen points (0.15 carats) bears a unique lot number engraved on the girdle, again forever linking it to the physical diamond for conclusive identification.
+In addition, each Argyle diamond over eight points (0.08 carats) bears a unique lot number engraved on the girdle, again forever linking it to the physical diamond for conclusive identification.